jaca230/sampic_daq/scripts/tools/sampic_tests/README.md

 - Before the scan starts, the harness connects to the generator, loads the base config (trigger mode, amplitude, outputs, double pulse toggle), and then rewrites `:<channel>:DEL` prior to each combo.
 The optional `settle_delay_s` and `manual_trigger` knobs let you pause or fire the generator after each update if you prefer SINGLE/BURST mode on the Lecroy.
 - Each record includes the requested double-pulse spacing (`parameters.double_pulse_delay_ns`) and the static Lecroy configuration block so you can reconstruct the waveform that produced the data.
 Results land in `scripts/tools/sampic_tests/data/double_pulse_deadtime_scan.jsonl`.
 - Like the pulser scan, the harness retries crate start/stop transitions, logs per-sample stats, and can resume by skipping completed combos.
 Use `--debug-first` during bring-up to watch every sample/error without running the full grid.
-- Run `scripts/tools/sampic_tests/scripts/lecroy/test.sh --config <json>` to push a configuration into the generator and read back its ID (`*IDN?`) without starting the SAMPIC run.
+- Run `scripts/tools/sampic_tests/scripts/helpers/lecroy/test.sh --config <json>` to push a configuration into the generator and read back its ID (`*IDN?`) without starting the SAMPIC run.
 Adding `--delay-ns <value>` lets you spot-check the double-pulse spacing interactively.
+- Need a no-config-file tweak? `scripts/tools/sampic_tests/scripts/helpers/lecroy/quick_set.py --frequency-hz 50 --channel A --width-ns 2.4` applies only the provided parameters and then prints a full readback so you can confirm the settings on the console.
 - `--list-modes` shows the currently built-in modes (`pulser-rate`, `crate-smoke`, `deadtime`, `double-pulse`) if you want to call the binary directly.